The World of Strawberry Shortcake: Release

 Upon completion, Muller was satisfied with how The World of Strawberry Shortcake turned out.
 Although he pointed out the lack of such influences in the special, he told The New York Times in April 1981 that he supposed the show to be a commercial.
 Some time after the title character's debut at the 1980 American International Toy Fair, major television networks in the U.S. were offered a chance to air the special.
 They also deemed it an advertisement for the toy line, and rejected it.
 On March 28, 1980, the special debuted on independent stations in over 90 U.S. cities; it aired on WNEW (now WNYW) in the New York City market, and on KTLA in Los Angeles.
 Kenner launched a collection of dolls and toys based on the special, concurrently with the original broadcast.
 This led John J. O'Connor of The New York Times to proclaim, "Onward and upward with the art of marketing!"

 In 1981, the Lexington Broadcast Services Company acquired syndication rights to The World of Strawberry Shortcake, along with its follow-up, Strawberry Shortcake in Big Apple City.
 By 1986, the Television Program Source took over the rights for the first special.
 It was released on 16 mm film by the Coronet company in 1982, and on VHS and Beta in October 1985 by Family Home Entertainment.
 A Region 1 DVD from Illumination FilmWorks, featuring this special and Big Apple City, was released on March 6, 2007.
 In Germany, the original special premiered on ZDF on April 4, 1983, as Emily im Erdbeerland.
-A soundtrack album was released by Kid Stuff Records the same year as the original airing.
+A record album containing the complete special was released by Kid Stuff Records the same year as the original airing.
 The track list featured the "Strawberry Shortcake Theme", along with "Smile a Sunny Morning", "Sunflower Market", "Monster Trees" and "Berry Talk".

 Reception

 The World of Strawberry Shortcake was reviewed twice by the School Library Journal.
 In December 1983 issue, Margaret Bush said that the "story, characters, dialogue and bits of stage business are busy, bright, contrived, and will appeal of young children".
-She added, however, that "some of the lyrics and dialogue are not easily understoodit sounds as if adult voices may be attempting to simulate the voices of small children".
+She added, however, that "some of the lyrics and dialogue are not easily understood – it sounds as if adult voices may be attempting to simulate the voices of small children".
 In 1987, Kathleen Pulcini of The Video Directory called it "delightful fun for children".